 In the event that academic dishonesty is suspected, our policy is to stop the exam and notify the instructor immediately.
 Our office does not make decisions on penalties, but will provide any information regarding what was witnessed.

 Testing Location:

-The testing center is located inside the Student Disability Resource center, located in the Student Services Building, 874 Traditions Ways - Room 108.
+The testing center is located inside the Office of Accessibility Services, located in the Student Services Building, 874 Traditions Ways - Room 108.

 Any questions regarding exam accommodations should be sent to: